derekjanni/dsp/statistics/5-1-blue_men.md

 dist.cdf(73) - dist.cdf(70)
 ```

-In other words, about `33.27%` of US men fall between these heights; thus, we have the percentage of American men eligible to join Blue Man Group.
+Running that line of code tells us that about `33.27%` of US men fall between these heights; thus, we have the percentage of American men eligible to join Blue Man Group.